 - 16.1.
-Ordinarily the Chair of an Area Committee considering a planning application should follow the procedure set out below unless there are compelling reasons for altering the procedure: - 16.2 The Committee will consider first those applications upon which members of the public wish to speak. - 16.3 The Committee has a report on each application that sets out all material considerations and the officer's recommendation. - 16.4 The planning officer will provide an introduction to the application and report any matters that have arisen since the publication of the report, e.g. the receipt of further letters. - 16.5 Councillors of the Committee may ask questions of the planning officer. - 16.6 The Chair of the Committee will invite anyone opposing the application to speak - 16.7 Normally only one person is allowed to speak for the objectors, but the Chair may allow others to speak - 16.8 Members of the Committee may ask questions of the objector to clarify any points that have been made. - 16.9 Members may not ask the speaker if they have anything further to add. - 16.10 The applicant or the applicant's representative will be invited to speak in support of the application and on issues raised by objectors.
+Ordinarily the Chair of an Area Committee considering a planning application should follow the procedure set out below unless there are compelling reasons for altering the procedure: - 16.2 The Committee will consider first those applications upon which members of the public wish to speak. - 16.3 The Committee has a report on each application that sets out all material considerations and the officer's recommendation. - 16.4 The planning officer will provide an introduction to the application and report any matters that have arisen since the publication of the report, e.g. the receipt of further letters. - 16.5 Councillors of the Committee may ask questions of the planning officer. - 16.6 The Chair of the Committee will invite anyone opposing the application to speak - 16.7 Normally only one person is allowed to speak for the objectors, but the Chair may allow others to speak if they have additional points not covered by the first speaker. - Members of the Committee may ask questions of the objector to clarify any points - 16.816.9 Members may not ask the speaker if they have anything further to add.

+16.916.10 The applicant or the applicant's representative will be invited to speak in support of the application and on issues raised by objectors.
 In the absence of the applicant any other person wishing to speak in support of the application may do so.

-- 16.11 Members of the Committee may ask the applicant/applicant's representative questions to clarify the proposals or their response to objections. - 16.12 Each speaker is allowed a maximum of three minutes. - 16.13 The planning officer will be invited to comment on issues raised by speakers. - 16.14 The Committee will debate the issues and make a decision on the application - 16.15 Objections/applicants can only speak on the first application and not at any subsequent meeting when it is considered unless the application has been materially altered. - 16.16 Members of the public are not allowed to take part in the debate, and may not question officers, members, or applicants whilst the Committee is considering the application. - 16.17 Anyone arriving after an application has been dealt with will not be allowed to speak on that application.
+- 46.10 Members of the Committee may ask the applicant/applicant's representative questions to clarify the proposals or their response to objections. - 16.11 Each speaker is allowed a maximum of three minutes. - 16.1216.13 The planning officer will be invited to comment on issues raised by speakers. - 16.1316.14 The Committee will debate the issues and make a decision on the application - 46.14 16.15 Objections/applicants can only speak on the first application and not at any subsequent meeting when it is considered unless the application has been materially altered. - 46.1516.16 Members of the public are not allowed to take part in the debate, and may not question officers, members, or applicants whilst the Committee is considering the application. - 46.1616.17 Anyone arriving after an application has been dealt with will not be allowed to speak on that application.

-18. Complaints and Record Keeping
+17.18.
+Complaints and Record Keeping

-- 18.1 Compliance with this Code should reduce the likelihood of complaints arising.
-However, anyone wishing to make a formal complaint about an officer or the processing of a planning application should write to the Assistant Director for Place Making and Planning, Stopford House,Piccadily, Stockport SK1 3XE (emma.curle@stockport.gov.uk).
-Any complaint that a Councillor has not complied with the Code of conduct for Local Authority Members should be sent to the Council's Monitoring Officer vicki.bates@stockport.gov.ukA copy of the Council's complaints procedure may be obtained from the Council web site www.stockport.gov.uk) - 18.2 The Assistant Director for Place Making and Planning will so far as possible ensure that every planning file (including enforcement and development plan files) contains an accurate account of events and an easily understood explanation of the decision and how and why it was reached.
+- However, anyone wishing to make a formal complaint about an officer or the processing of a planning application should write to the Assistant Director for Place Making and Planning, Head of Development Management, Place Directorate, Fred-Perry House, Stopford House, Edward StreetPiccadily, Stockport SK1 3XE (emma.curle@stockport.gov.uk).
+Any complaint that a Councillor has not complied with the Code of conduct for Local Authority Members should be sent to the Council's Monitoring Officer (celia.tiorney@stockport.gov.uk)-vicki.bates@stockport.gov.uk-A copy of the Council's complaints procedure may be obtained from the Council web site www.stockport.gov.uk) er from any Council offices or Information and Advice-Centres, or by telephoning 474 3617 - 18.2 The Corporate Director for Place Management and Regeneration Assistant Director for Place Making and Planning will so far as possible ensure that every planning file (including enforcement and development plan files) contains an accurate account of events and an easily understood explanation of the decision and how and why it was reached.
 This applies equally to decisions taken by Committees and officers and to enforcement and development plan matters.